Fe1qqu/lv_port_linux_digital_room_signage/README.md

 # lvgl-linux-port

 This repository is a fork of the original `lv_port_linux` project, adapted for building and running the LVGL framework on Linux systems and microcomputers as part of the Digital Room Signage project.
-It is optimized for displaying classroom schedules on low-power devices.

 ## Purpose